-The good news is that it can be fixed.
-You don’t have to throw away your TV or buy a new one.
+And the good news is that it’s quite easy.
+You don’t have to get rid of your TV or buy a new one.

-If your Vizio TV won’t turn on, a soft reset usually fixes the problem.
-To soft reset a Vizio TV, unplug your TV from the wall socket and wait for at least 60 seconds to let the power drain completely.
-Now, plug the power cable back into the wall socket to turn on your Vizio TV.
+If your Vizio TV won’t turn on, a soft reset fixes the problem.
+To soft reset a Vizio TV, unplug it from the power socket and wait for at least 60 seconds to let the power drain completely.
+Now, plug the power cable back into the socket and press the TV’s Power button.

 Find Out Why Your Vizio TV Won’t Turn On

 To find out why your Vizio TV won’t turn on, check your TV’s standby light to determine whether it has a display or power-related issue.